Toward an Idiomatic Framework for Cognitive Robotics: Generalized Cognitive Hourglass Model

-While the above might sound promising, the choice of probabilistic programs as a focal point also has an important ramification.
+While the above might sound promising, the choice of probabilistic programs as a focal point also has important ramifications.
 In general, we cannot guarantee the existence of an analytic solution for all models, and even if a solution exists it might be computationally intractable \cite{vandemeent2018introduction}.
 Therefore, we have to endure approximate solutions.
 Though this might sound restrictive, this is also the case for most other complex real-world problems.
-In fact, it can be considered a form of bounded rationality consistent with the concept of "satisficing" stating that an organism confronted with multiple goals does not have the senses nor the wits to infer an "optimal" or perfect solution, and thus will settle for the first solution permitting satisfaction at some specified level of all of its needs. \cite{SimonH.A1956Rcat}.
+In fact, it can be considered a form of bounded rationality consistent with the concept of "satisficing" stating that an organism confronted with multiple goals does not have the senses nor the wits to infer an "optimal" or perfect solution, and thus will settle for the first solution permitting satisfaction at some specified level of all of its needs \cite{SimonH.A1956Rcat}.
+The second important ramification is that the model with its roots in probabilistic and deterministic programming languages is only applicable to the extent to which the hypothesis that artificial cognition can be grounded in such programming languages is valid.
+However, this is currently a widely accepted hypothesis.

 It is important to stress that the layers of the proposed framework are not independent.
 On the contrary, as the technological possibilities and community knowledge evolves, changes in one layer might open new possibilities in the layers above.
 Similarly, the need for new features in one layer might guide the research directions and development of the layers below.
-However, this structure is exactly what would allow further discussions in cognitive robotics to evolve at different levels of abstractions, and benefit from other research fields related to the layers below probabilistic programs.
+However, this structure is exactly what would allow further discussions and development in cognitive robotics to evolve at different levels of abstractions, and benefit from other research fields related to the layers below probabilistic programs.
+In the layers above probabilistic programs, the development and identification of both probabilistic programming idioms, cognitive programming languages, and cognitive idioms mitigate cooperation and re-use of existing results.
+The framework thus minimizes the burden of developing new cognitive architectures by allowing researchers to focus their energy on specific layers, or parts thereof, in the hourglass model rather than dealing with all the details of a cognitive architecture.
+The extent to which the burden of development is reduced thus depends upon the technology available in each of the layers of the hourglass.